alan-turing-institute/open-research-community-management/README.md

 ## Important Documents for the Team Members

 - [Code of Conduct](https://github.com/alan-turing-institute/open-community-building/blob/main/CODE_OF_CONDUCT.md): Please familiarise yourself with the Code of Conduct, and enforcement procedure to help us create a welcoming and safe space for everyone who contributes to the team and this project repository.
-- [Project Management](./project-management): Please find details about how we manage the Open Research Community Building team.
+- [Project Management](./project-management): Please find details about how we manage the Open Research Community Management team.
-- [Ways of Working](./project-management/ways-of-working.md): This document describes the structure and organisation of the Open Research Community Building Team, clarifying expectations and support structure to help enable your work.
+- [Ways of Working](./project-management/ways-of-working.md): This document describes the structure and organisation of the Open Research Community Management Team, clarifying expectations and support structure to help enable your work.
 The Turing members should also check the [Governance](https://www.turing.ac.uk/about-us/governance) to understand the organisation's structure and policies that apply to them.

 ### Working with *The Turing Way*

-All members of the Open Research Community Building team should take time to learn details in [*The Turing Way* core documents](./the-turing-way-core).
+All members of the Open Research Community Management team should take time to learn details in [*The Turing Way* core documents](./the-turing-way-core).
 All community managers are onboarded as the core staff members of The *Turing Way* as part of their time is allocated to TPS and *The Turing Way*.

 Their engagement with *The Turing Way* project and community should help them understand how they can: